Play'n GO Casinos

 Like most software providers to the online gambling market, Play’n GO have built their reputation offering online slots as their core product, and as a result of their time served they now boast an impressive portfolio.

 However, in this industry differentiation is the key.
-With a vast number of competitors all offering slots as their core product, Play’n GO quickly understood that they would have to work smart in order to survive.
+With a large number of competitors all offering slots as their core product, Play’n GO quickly understood that they would have to work smart in order to survive.

 One area where they have endeavoured to set themselves apart is with their vast suite of sophisticated back end tools.
 These customised tools which are designed to allow online casinos to offer their players a more tailored experience were recognised as an industry leading development and have been a huge success.